GENIVI/rvi_core/CONFIGURE.md

 Communication between the RVi components can be either JSON-RPC or Erlang-internal gen\_server calls.

-JSON-RPC calls provide compatability with replacement components written in languages other than Erlang. gen\_server calls provide native erlang inter-process calls that are signficantly faster than JSON-RPC when transmitting large data volumes.
+JSON-RPC calls provide compatibility with replacement components written in languages other than Erlang. gen\_server calls provide native erlang inter-process calls that are signficantly faster than JSON-RPC when transmitting large data volumes.

 If one or more of the RVI components are replaced with external components, use JSON-RPC by ```json_rpc_address``` for all components.

 If an all-native erlang system is configured, use gen\_server calls by configuring ```gen_server```.

 If both ```gen_server``` and ```json_rpc_address``` are specified, the gen\_server communicaiton path will be used for inter component communication.

 Please note that communication between two RVI nodes are not affected by this since data_link_bert_rpc will use the protocol and data links specified by the matching routing rule to communicate.
 See